-To learn more about your EAP benefits, go to myuhc.com>coverage & benefits>Mental Health Benefits Summary> LiveandWorkWell.com.
-Or if you do not have medical coverage through PEBC, visit liveandworkwell.com access code PEBC.
+To learn more about your EAP benefits, go to myuhc.com>coverage & benefits>Mental Health>liveandworkwell.com.
+Or if you do not have medical coverage through PEBC, visit liveandworkwell.com, access code PEBC.

-Call the EAP any time day or night at 1-866-248-4096 for help with:
+Call the EAP anytime day or night at 1-866-248-4096 for help with: